Why camping is healthy?

 Remember, the more you abide by the sun's schedule the more likely you are to go to bed and wake up at the reasonable time.

 Do you want to know more about sleeping under the stars?

 I mean, yes, not knowing how to light up a fire can be very frustrating but it's still nothing comparing to a day full of orders, expectations and deadlines at work.
 Being outdoor simply allows you to remove yourself from the stresses of your career.
 The more time you spend offline the greater psychological and emotional benefits you will notice.

 Unplugging yourself can be very difficult, especially when it's your first time, but it is possible.

-Read more about disconnecting yourself and general rules of
+Read more about disconnecting yourself and general rules of 'How to do camping'.

 4. Fresh Air